mantidproject/mantid/docs/source/release/v3.9.0/sans.rst

 - Make added multi-period event files available for the ISIS SANS reduction.
 - Added NXcanSAS as an output format of the ISIS SANS Gui.
-- Added MASK/LINE for LOQ
+- Added MASK/LINE for LOQ.
+This allows for masking of the beam stop arm.

 Bug Fixes
 ---------